 Between 22 to 40 inches of rain have fallen across much of North Florida and parts of South Georgia in the past five weeks.

 It started with Beryl coming right into Jacksonville Beach -- the first time in decades a tropical cyclone had come straight onshore.
 The other notable storm that did was Category 2 Hurricane Dora back in 1964.
-It was also the strongest tropical storm ever to make landfall in the United States before the June 1 official start of the hurricane season.

 Quick reminder, hurricanes are typically defined by wind damage and storm surge they bring.
 Later, as they weaken into tropical storms, it's all about heavy rainfall.